olebole/irafdoc/doc/nttools.tedit.rst

   interactively.
 When the editor interactively prompts you for a command argument it will also display a default value for the argument.
   Pressing the return key gets the default value.
-Some command names are two words long, for example, <tt>"add row"</tt>.
-Usually the second word is optional and modifies the meaning of the first, for example <tt>"copy append"</tt>.
+Some command names are two words long, for example, <span style="font-family: monospace;">"add row"</span>.
+Usually the second word is optional and modifies the meaning of the first, for example <span style="font-family: monospace;">"copy append"</span>.
 If the second word is not optional and you omit it, the editor will prompt you for it.
 All command names can be abbreviated to one or more letters.
 If the command name is two words long, both words can be abbreviated to one or more letters.